 - EU Family Member’s Residence Card in Finland

 - EU residence permit for third-country citizens with long-term residence permit card in Finland (Type P-EU)

 - Proof from the Finnish Immigration Service that you have registered, or applied to register, your EU right to residence in Finland (UK-citizens)

 *Citizens of Finland do not need to provide a copy of their passport/ID.

-Applicants are asked to provide a copy of the document mentioned above on 10 July 2020 at the latest.
-To be exempted from paying the tuition fee for the autumn semester 2020, the document must be valid on 1 August 2020.
+New students, who are admitted to studies starting in autumn 2021, need to provide a copy of the document mentioned above on 16 July 2021 at the latest.
+To be exempted from paying the tuition fee for the academic year 2021-2022, the document must be valid on 1 August 2021.